Ficool

 I stood in front of Andrew and Sophia.
 I said in a calm tone, "We will divide the hours into periods: forty-five minutes of intense focus and fifteen minutes for questions.
 No distractions."

 I looked at Sophia.
-"Please help us with the medicine."
+"Please help us with the medical fundamentals."
 Then, I looked at Andrew.
 "You too, Andrew.
 I need your help with geography."

 Andrew leaned back in his chair and cracked his knuckles.
 "Finally!
 Are you teaching us the tactics?"